Ryan Hall (rugby league): 2007–2012

-Hall made his Super League début coming off the bench at the 2007 Millennium Magic weekend at the Millennium Stadium in Cardiff in the controversial 42–38 victory over Bradford Bulls.
-Hall made his first start a fortnight later in the defeat at Hull F.C. & went on to make nine first team appearances in 2007, scoring three tries.
-He was not selected for Leeds 33-6 2007 Super League Grand Final victory against St. Helens though.
+Hall made his Super League début in May 2007, coming off the bench at the 2007 Millennium Magic weekend at the Millennium Stadium in Cardiff in the controversial 42–38 victory over Bradford Bulls.
+He made his first start a fortnight later in the defeat at Hull F.C., and scored his first try for the club in July 2007 against St Helens.
+He went on to make nine first team appearances in 2007, scoring three tries, and was awarded an extended contract at the end of the year.
+He was named in the initial 20-man squad for the 2007 Super League Grand Final against St Helens, but was not selected in the final squad.

-In 2008, Hall made sixteen appearances & scored nine tries, including a try in the 24-16 2008 Super League Grand Final victory, again against St. Helens.
+In 2008, Hall made 16 appearances and scored nine tries.
+In July 2008, he suffered a foot injury in Leeds' Challenge Cup semi-final defeat against St Helens, and was initially ruled out for the rest of the season.
+However, he recovered from the injury in time to be selected for the 2008 Super League Grand Final, scoring a try in the 24-16 victory, again against St Helens.
+He signed a new three-year contract with the club at the end of the season.

 In 2009, Hall became a regular in Leeds' first team as the team went on to win their third Grand Final in a row, 18-10, again against St Helens at Old Trafford.

 Hall ended 2009 as the season's top try-scorer, with 31 tries in just 30 games in all competitions, including five tries in one game in a 76–12 win against Castleford Tigers.
 He was named Young Player of the Year, as well as runner-up in the Player of the Year award.
 He also received the Rugby League International Federation's Rookie of the Year award for 2009.

 In 2010, Hall scored 31 tries in 33 appearances & was named in the Super League Dream Team for the second year in a row and featured in the 2010 World Club Challenge and 2010 Challenge Cup Final for Leeds.
 He played in the 2010 Challenge Cup Final defeat by the Warrington Wolves at Wembley Stadium.

 Hall played on the wing and scored two tries for Leeds in the 2011 Challenge Cup Final defeat by the Wigan Warriors at Wembley Stadium.
 He also played in the 2011 Super League Grand Final victory over St. Helens at Old Trafford.

+In January 2012, Hall signed a new five-year contract with Leeds.
 On 17 February 2012, Hall confirmed his standing as one of the premier wingers in rugby league when he scored 2 tries – including a 95-metre intercept try – and was named man-of-the-match in Leeds' 26–12 victory over Australian champions Manly-Warringah Sea Eagles in the 2012 World Club Challenge played at the home venue of Leeds, Headingley.
 Throughout the year he showed outstanding form, which earned him the award of being named the 'World's Best Winger'.